 From Times Square to the Brooklyn Bridge, you’ll likely find yourself walking 10+ miles a day, every day, in order to make the most of your trip.

-Even residents of this massive American metropolis have admitted to not seeing everything!
+Even New York City locals have admitted to not seeing everything!

 To cut down on time spent buried in Google Maps, we’re giving you a guide to the best photography spots in NYC, and the quickest ways to get to them.
 You’ll be coming back home with months worth of content.

 It’s easier than you think to see beautiful places in New York City.
 Let’s get started.